 What would happen to your child if you cannot get them their supplies in time?
 The DCPS has a law written down stating that “Students who are non-compliant because they require financial assistance in obtaining a uniform shall not be subject to corrective or disciplinary action.”

 Washington Redskins is a football organization working to help the community.
 The organization hosts their “Back to School” fair at their team stadium.
-The fair welcomes children from ages 6-11; through the 1st grade to the 5th.
+The fair welcomes children from ages 6-11, or more simply from 1st grade to the 5th.
 The fair offers school supplies, backpacks, haircuts, dental exams, and information on resources for parents.
 To be able to join in on the fun, you must fill out an application that the organization puts up on their official post about the event.
 You are able to fill out one form per child.

 Free/reduced clothing in Washington, D.C.